gaelberon/GettingAndCleaningData_ProgrammingAssignment/CodeBook.md

 5      | STANDING
 6      | LAYING

-* 'features.txt': Variables
+* `features.txt`
-Out of the whole scope of variables (x 561) contained in the file 'features.txt', we will consider only the measurements on the mean and standard deviation for each measurement (x 66)
+This file contains the whole scope of variables available (x 561).
+Out of those, we will consider for building our tidy data only the measurements on the mean and standard deviation for each measurement (x 66)

   + `1 tBodyAcc-mean()-X`
   + `2 tBodyAcc-mean()-Y`